 Leaf’s 1948 baseball release marked the first color set to be issued after World War II.
 It included Robinson’s one true rookie card (#79) – considered one of the keys to the set – and one of its more elusive cards.
 It usually suffers from poor print quality and color.
 Black print defects can severely hinder the eye-appeal in the light background, and the background itself often exhibits a faint or dull yellow color.
 A portrait type shot of a pseudo-smiling Robinson wearing his Brooklyn baseball cap adorns the card front, while the card back reveals his impressive stats from the ’47 season.
 Measuring 2-3/8” wide by 2-7/8” high, the card has a PSA population report of 1,120 of which just eight (8) have been graded PSA Mint 9 and only 40 having earned PSA Near-Mint Mint 8 status.
 No ’48 Leaf Robinson #79 rookie has ever been graded in PSA Gem Mint 10 condition.

 If you are trying to complete Robinson’s basic set checklist on the PSA Set Registry, this is the most heavily weighted card (10.00) of the bunch.
-Weights are determined by the card’s secondary market value using a scale from 1.00 to 10.00 with 10.00 being the most expensive.
+Weights are determined by trading card value in regards to the secondary market, using a scale from 1.00 to 10.00 with 10.00 being the most expensive.
 Using three varying PSA grades for the card, here are its industry average auction prices:

 PSA Good 2: $2,982.18